What do I need?¶

 - Setting up VirtualBox and compile environment is easy following our Vagrant tutorial,

-- Only supported compilation environment is Ubuntu Xenial 16.04 x64 (no other releases are supported!
+- The only supported compilation environment is Ubuntu Xenial 16.04 x64 (no other releases are supported!
 It has to be exactly 16.04 otherwise default compiler versions might not match so if you’re on an older Ubuntu release upgrade to 16.04 now, if you use a newer Ubuntu version start with 16.04 from scratch),

 - installed basic system, OpenSSH and Samba (optional),